 Most people with the disease can have treatment with a mix of radiation, chemotherapy, and targeted therapies -- drugs that attack specific parts of the cancer cells.
-Your doctor will recommend the therapies she thinks are most likely to help you.
+Your doctor will recommend the therapies they think are most likely to help you.

 Often, the goal of treatment isn’t to get rid of the cancer but to help you live longer and feel better even with cancer still in your body.
 Your doctor may call this approach palliative care.
 It will make you more comfortable by improving your symptoms such as pain, nausea, and coughing.
 You can also get palliative care along with other treatments such as chemotherapy.

 What to Expect

 It’s normal to feel a mix of emotions when you learn you have cancer -- things like fear, anger, and sadness.
 You don’t have to deal with them alone.
 Talk to friends, family, or a professional counselor to sort through what you’re feeling.
 Other people with lung cancer might also be able to offer understanding and advice.

 The disease also might make you feel tired much of the time.
 Think about which activities are important to you, and focus your energy on them.

 You can also rethink your tasks around the house.
 Some people hire professional caregivers to take care of the basics.
 Or friends and relatives might help.
 Others opt for hospice care, which helps you and your family prepare for the end of life.